In The Community

 The 12th annual Mt.
 Bachelor Ski for Schools fundraiser to benefit the Education Foundations for Bend-La Pine and Redmond Schools will run for eight days over the course of two weeks this November and December!

 Skiers and snowboarders can purchase a single day $30 Ski for Schools lift tickets and redeem them at Mt.
 Bachelor during the eight-day event.
 There is a limited amount of tickets and are on sale starting October 28th.

 Ticket Sale Dates:

 Tickets must be purchased in advance at Ski For Schools

 Mt.
-Bachelor generously donates ALL Ski for Schools revenue back to the foundations, raising nearly $175,000 to benefit local schools over the last nine years!
+Bachelor generously donates ALL Ski for Schools revenue back to the foundations, raising nearly $200,000 to benefit local schools since 2005.

 the dirksen derby